vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 Gossipsub peer exchange works in a *push* manner.
 Nodes send peer lists to peers they prune from the active mesh.
 This pruning is part of the gossipsub peer management, blurring the boundaries of *peer management* and *ambient peer discovery*.

+We will investigate anonymity implications of this protocol and might disable it in favour of more anonymity-preserving protocols.
+Sending a list of peers discloses information about the sending node.
+We also consider restricting the peers a node returns to a set of peers the node does not actively use.

 ### Capability Negotiation